 For some applications, such as microprojection and augmented and virtual reality (AR/VR), researchers continue to chase ever-smaller pixel sizes (nanopixels) and higher pixel densities.
-And these efforts eventually run up against some practical limitations, particularly on pixel brightness, that are imposed by the 2D-patterning approaches commonly used to create display pixels.
+And these efforts eventually run up against some practical limitations, particularly on pixel brightness, imposed by the 2D-patterning approaches commonly used to create display pixels.

 The 3D-printing process can produce 620-nm-wide pixels of pure color that are twice as bright as those made from 2D patterning.
-The method can lay down these nanoscale pixels at a “super-high density” some five times higher than limits of current commercial technology.
+The method can lay down these nanoscale pixels at a “super-high density” some five times higher than the limits of current commercial technology.

 The team decided on QDs as the luminescent material for the pixels because of their high quantum efficiency and long-term reliability.
 The scientists then added these luminescent nanoparticles to samples of a polystyrene polymer solution to produce three distinct polymer inks with dots radiating at various wavelengths: 650 nm (red), 540 nm (green), or 480 nm (blue).